Christmas is a fun time, filled with festivities, time spent with family, gift shopping and laughter….unless you work in a salon!

 If you are not going to see some of your most valuable clients between now and then, find the time to make contact to remind them that appointments are filling fast and that you don’t want them to miss out.

-This simple action will remove the chance of a regular client missing out on their appoint and having to go elsewhere.
+This simple action will remove the chance of a regular client missing out on their appointment and having to go elsewhere.

 When you have a plan, your staff will be busy but will thrive because they have been treated well and shown appreciation.
 Your customers will be happy because they have received the same high standard of service that they expect, and you will have the best possible financial outcome to help you get through the quieter months ahead.